chmielak90/geoportal_parcel_drawer/README.md

 - Customizable color settings for lines and polygons.
 - Progress bar indicating the process completion status.
 - Supports English and Polish languages based on system settings.
+- Option to convert coordinate system from PUWG 1992 to PUWG 2000 with auto-detection of zone

 ## Usage
-1. Enter parcel identifiers separated by commas in the input field.
+1. Enter parcel identifiers separated by commas in the input field or load from file.
+2. (Optional) convert coordinate system from PUWG 1992 to PUWG 2000
-2. Choose the file path to save the DXF file.
+3. Choose the file path to save the DXF file.
-3. Select the drawing option: Polygon or Lines.
+4. Select the drawing option: Polygon or Lines.
-4. Choose whether to add identifiers to the parcels.
+5. Choose whether to add identifiers to the parcels.
-5. Select the color for the layer.
+6. Select the color for the layer.
-6. Click 'Ok' to start processing and generating the DXF file.
+7. Click 'Ok' to start processing and generating the DXF file.

 ## Requirements
 - Python 3